facekapow/mini-utils/README.md

     * remove() - this - Remove the current element.
     * text([String]) - String/this - If given no parameters, returns the element's text.
 If given the first parameter, replaces the element's text with the new text.
     * html([String]) - String/this - If given no parameters, returns the element's html.
 If given the first parameter, replaces the element's html with the new html.
+    * centerToWindow([Boolean]) - this - If given no parameters, it centers the element horizontally and vertically relative to the window.
+If the parameter is true, it only centers the element horizontally relative to the window.
+If the parameter is false, it only centers the element vertically relative to the window.
     * hasMultipleOfClass(String) - Boolean - Check if the element has multiple occurrences of a class.
     * hasClass(String) - Boolean - Check if the element has a certain class.
     * addClass(String) - this - Add the specified class to the element.